beck-t/LING-L545/01_Tokenisation/README.md

 There were a total of 54 sentences in the sample, or 53 sentence boundaries.
 Of these, only one was detected incorrectly, so its accuracy was 98%.

 It did not detect a sentence boundary at a semicolon, which was interesting behavior.
 However, the semicolon preceded a list, so it was correct.
 It also properly handled colons, parentheses, and <> brackets.
 The only error was in an article about a sports team from Washington, D.C., where "Washington D.C." was at the end of a sentence.
 In this case, the segmenter did not segment the sentences because of the abbreviation.
-Overall, it seems highly accurate, but stumbles when abbreviations are at the end of words, assuming abbreviations will never be a sentence boundary.
+Overall, it seems highly accurate, but stumbles when abbreviations are at the end of sentences, assuming abbreviations will never be a sentence boundary.
 This is not a major problem for Old English, as most of the abbreviations used on Old English Wikipedia are loans from other languages.
 But for those other languages, this can pose a serious issue.

 # Segmentation: Maxmatch Implementation